evert/evert.github.com/_posts/2021/2021-02-01-ketting-7-deprecation-warnings.md

 ```

 These headers allow a server to tell a client when the endpoint will stop
-responding, and point to additional information about the depreciation.
+responding, and point to additional information about the deprecation.

 If either of these are specified, Ketting will provide this information in
 the console.